twolodzko/tymwol.github.io/7-deadly-wastes-ml.md

 Are we there yet?
 Data science and machine learning seem to be behind of software engineering in terms of agile and lean processes to making them more efficient, but the MLOps movement .....

+seven deadly wastes clearly apply to the data science scenario as well ...

  [wastes]: https://www.linkedin.com/learning/dealing-with-the-seven-deadly-wastes/seven-wastes-overview